 The Down Syndrome Association of Central Ohio, in collaboration with Nationwide Children's Hospital and support from The Country Club at Muirfield Village Foundation, is hosting our 8th iCanBike Camp June 1-5, 2015 at Worthington Kilbourne High School.
 Each participant takes part in a 75 minute session between the hours of 8:15 am to 4:30 pm.

 Participants must be at least 8 years old, have a developmental disability, and should have a minimum inseam of 20", be able to walk without an assistive device, weigh no more than 220 lbs and must wear a properly fitted helmet.
 A parent, guardian or other caregiver is expected to participate in various ways throughout the week.
 The registration fee for the week-long course is $150 per participant.
 Click here for answers to the most frequently asked questions.

 Anyone interested in volunteering for the event must be at least 16 years old and physically able to walk/run alongside the participant as they master the skill of riding a bicycle.
 Volunteers must be able to commit 75 minutes a day for the week and attend a training session.
-Registration will be open in early March.
+Click here to volunteer.